mkdir d1

 Alex Razoumov

 By default, scripts get executed linearly from top to bottom.
-Often however, you will want to control what gets executed when.
+Often however, you want to control what gets executed when.

 This section covers various ways to control the flow of execution through a script.